ihcsim/aws/README.md

 ![System diagram](img/system-diagram.png)

 ### API Server
 The API server handles HTTP and HTTPS requests from the games developer.
+The games developer deploys a game to the platform by sending a YAML payload to the API Server via HTTP and HTTPS requests.
+Upon receiving the payload, the API Server validates the payload and sends it to a SQS queue.

 The elasticity of the API Servers cluster is managed by an Autoscaling Group whichdefines policy to grow and shrink the cluster based on the EC2 instances CPU utilization and the ELB network traffic.
 Cloudwatch metrics and _step scaling policies_ are defined to support this behaviour.